-The discipline of psychology is concerned with the examination of human behavior.
+The discipline of psychology is concerned with the scientific study of cognition, emotion, and behavior.

 For General Education